kaylajohnson/kayla_johnson/content/about/_index.md

 ---
 title: "About"
 description: |
-  A Hugo theme made for R Markdown users.
+  Personal website of a data scientist.
-show_header: true
+show_header: false
-sidebar_left: false
+sidebar_left: true
 # Keep this!
 Do not edit.
 cascade:
   headless: true